List of Storm Chasers episodes: Season 3 (2009)

-The first episode starts with the TVN crew explaining their new vehicle the "SRV Dominator" which is a heavy modified Chevy Tahoe, made like the TIV, but not heavy or strong enough to actually drive into a tornado.
-While TVN was on their first chase they were able to get close to and record an EF-1 tornado in Oklahoma.
+The first episode starts with the TVN crew explaining their new vehicle, the "SRV Dominator", which is a heavy modified Chevy Tahoe, made like the TIV, but not heavy or strong enough to actually drive into a tornado.
+While TVN was on their first chase, they were able to get close to and record an EF1 tornado in Oklahoma.
 Meanwhile, Sean explained his new chase crew does not feature anybody from last season other than the TIV crew.
 While on their first chase, Sean's team gets lost and misses the first tornado of the season.